-In an influential article, \citet{bergstra_random_2012} advocate for using RS as the \textquote{default} baseline method for HPO instead of manual or grid search.
+In an influential article,~\citet{bergstra_random_2012} advocate for using RS as the \textquote{default} baseline method for HPO instead of manual or grid search.
 They argue that while RS retains the advantages of GS, such as reproducibility, conceptual simplicity, very low implementation overhead and ease of parallelization, it is also more efficient in higher dimensional spaces, especially when the response function has a \emph{low effective dimensionality}.
 The authors informally define this condition as when a subset of the hyperparameters accounts for most of the variation of the response function.
-For instance, for a bi-dimensional hyperparameter $\lambda=(\lambda_1, \lambda_2)$ it could be that $f(\lambda)\approx g(\lambda_1)$, for some $g:\Lambda_1 \to \mathbb{R}$.
+For instance, for a bi-dimensional hyperparameter $\lambda=(\lambdacomp{1}, \lambdacomp{2})$ it could be that $f(\lambda)\approx g(\lambdacomp{1})$, for some $g:\Lambdacomp{1} \to \RSet$.

-One way to reason about the success of RS is to assume that there is a sub-region $\Lambda^* \subset\Lambda$ that leads to a positive outcome of the experiment, i.e., where $f$ is sufficiently small.
-Then, we can assess the odds that a run of RS ``lands'' at least one configuration in the good region by comparing the volume of such region with that of the full search space under random sampling \citep{brooks1958discussion}.
-We can model the probability of success of random search after $K$ draws as follows:
+One way to reason about the success of RS is to assume that there is a sub-region $\Lambda^* \subset\Lambda$ that leads to satisfactory performance (i.e., where $f$ is sufficiently small).
+Then, we can assess the probability that RS returns a solution in this sub-region~\citep{brooks1958discussion}, assuming that hyperparameter assignments are drawn i.i.d. from $\hpoap$:

-where $\mathbb{P}_{\hpoap}$ denotes the probability of sampling from $\hpoap$, typically uniform or log-uniform.
-Eq. \eqref{eq:bk:prob_success_rs} says that the minimum number of trials needed to assure a positive outcome with a given probability, say $95\%$, depends only on the probability of hitting $\Lambda_*$ under $\hpoap$.
+Eq.~\eqref{eq:bk:prob_success_rs} says that the minimum number of trials needed to assure a satisfactory outcome with a given probability, say $95\%$, depends only on the probability of hitting $\Lambda^{*}$ under $\hpoap$.
 This can be independent of the search space dimension if the response function has a low effective dimensionality.
-This argument may explain the success of RS as a baseline in seemingly complex settings such as neural architecture search \citep{li2019random}, where repeated experimentation on a few well-known benchmark datasets has led to the development of well-tuned search spaces for neural architectures.
+This argument may explain the success of RS as a baseline in seemingly complex settings such as neural architecture search~\citep{li2019random}, where repeated experimentation on a few well-known benchmark datasets has led to the development of well-tuned search spaces for neural architectures.